South China Sea tensions surge as China lands plane on artificial island

 Leszek Buszynski, a visiting fellow at the Australian National University's Strategic and Defence Studies Centre, said he believed military landings on the islands were now "inevitable".

-An air defence zone, while unlikely soon, was feasible and possible in future once China's built up its air strength.
+An air defense zone, while unlikely soon, was feasible and possible in future once China's built up its air strength.

 "The next step will be, once they've tested it with several flights, they will bring down some of their fighter air power - SU-27s and SU-33's - and they will station them there permanently.
 That's what they're likely to do."